-Today's editions are much easier to use than the competitors OS.
+The current editions are much easier to use than the competing OSes.

-This tutorial is designed to encourage all "not" Linux users to NOW it by programming their tester with it.
+This guide should encourage all "non" Linux users to test it NOW by programming their tester with it.

-As an example here Linux Mint is used in the current version, which is available on the Internet.
+As an example we use Linux Mint in the current version, which is available on the Internet.
 The installation is possible in different ways.

-8.2.2.
-Use under Linux as a newly installed OS.
+8.4.
+Use under Linux

+on newly installed OS.

-For those who do not like writing, Linux offers an easier way.
+For those who don't like to write, Linux offers an easier way.